Nishitha202/simple_calculator/README.md

-Using html,css and basic javascript
+Using html,css and basics of javascript